-(2) POPULATION GOALS. (a) Fisher.
-The preharvest population goal for fisher management zones A, B, C, and D described under s.
-NR 10.01 (4) (dm) is one fisher per 2 square miles of fisher range.

-(b) Bobcat.
-The preharvest population goal north of the state highway 64 is 2,500 bobcat plus-or-minus 20%.
+- (2) POPULATION GOALS. (a) Fisher.
+The preharvest population goal for the north and south fisher management zones described under s.
+NR 10.38 is one fisher per 2 square miles of fisher range. - (b) Bobcat.
+The preharvest population goal north of the state highway 64 is 2,500 bobcat plus-or-minus 20%. - (3) APPLICATION AND ISSUANCE PROCEDURES. (a) Forms.
+Applications for permits shall be made on forms provided by the department. - (b) Deadlines.

-(c) Otter.
-The statewide preharvest population goal is 13,000 otter.

-(3) APPLICATION AND ISSUANCE PROCEDURES. (a) Forms.
-Applications for permits shall be made on forms provided by the department.

-(b) Deadlines.
 All permit applications shall be postmarked no later than the deadline dates indicated on the form or received by a department service center location on those dates to be considered for selection.
 The annual application deadlines may not be sooner than July 1.